MahmudAhmed/Bull-E-Season/README.md

 Bull-E Season is driving game, it's all about your skills - navigate ("Bully") your way through traffic at full speed.
 Dodge and swerve through slow driving cars and avoid accidents at all costs.

+## Overview
+* Game gets harder(faster) as longer you are on the road - as it gets harder you will accumilate points faster as well.
+* As you zoom thorugh the traffic your handling(lane changing speed) increases.

 ## Live
 Play the game live [here!](https://mahmudahmed.github.io/Bull-E-Season/)

 ## Functionality & MVP
 With this driving game, drivers will be able to test their skills on the road.